Car Accident While On Vacation? You Need A Vacation Accident LawyerPosted on: August 21, 2022

 Ensure Everyone’s Safety

-Check that the passengers in all cars are safe and dial 911 for any injuries that require immediate medical attention.
+Check that the passengers in all cars are safe and dial 911 if they suffer an injury.

 If vehicles are sitting in the way of traffic (and they’re still operational), move them to a safe location, such as the side of the road or a nearby parking lot.
 This not only removes you from a dangerous situation, it prevents a secondary accident.
 However, if you need to document who is at fault, you may need to take photographs before the vehicles are moved.
 For example, if there is a dispute over who moved into which lane, you will want to document the point of impact.